-Looking for an Experienced Dietitian for help with Your Eating Disorder?
+Looking for an Experienced Dietitian for help with your Disordered or Emotional Eating?

 Jessica Begg, Registered Dietitian of Shift Nutrition based in Calgary, treats those that struggle with eating disorders and disordered eating patterns from anorexia and bulimia, to binge eating, over-eating, emotional eating, food addictions and any other struggles with food and weight.

 She has worked with both adolescents and adults in various out-patient eating disorder treatment clinics in BC, and now treats her patients in her own practice.

 “Having worked with individuals that struggle with eating disorders since 2006, I have seen that people start out with a diet with the best of intentions, but this quickly becomes a barrier to well-being.

 Most of my clients have have a vast knowledge of nutrition.
 But what worked in the past, may not any longer.
 Or patterns of eating that friends or family find helpful is not for my client.
 My job is to help my clients escape the cycle of the eating disorder and get back on track so that they can achieve their goals.”